macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db3.rst.txt

 * ``Length()`` allows us to provide a minimum and maximum length for the string.
 It also provides a ``message=`` option.
 * ``NumberRange()`` allows us to provide a minimum and maximum number for an integer or a float.

+.. note:: Each different validator above was *imported* from **wtforms** at the top of the script file.

 The route function
 ++++++++++++++++++